Great Raid of 1840: Victoria

-The Sack of Linnville
+The sack of Linnville

-Leaving Victoria August 7, 1840, the Comanches continued on toward Linnville camping the night on Placido (now Placedo) Creek on the ranch of Plácido Benavides, about twelve miles from Linnville.
+On August 7, the Comanches continued on toward Linnville, camping for the night on Placido (now Placedo) Creek on the ranch of Plácido Benavides, about 12 miles from Linnville.

-Early August 8, 1840, the Comanches surrounded the small port of Linnville, Texas, which was the second largest port in the Republic of Texas at the time, and began pillaging the stores and houses.
-Linnville, of which nothing remains, was located 3.5 miles northeast of present-day Port Lavaca.
+Early on August 8, the Comanches surrounded Linnville, the Republic of Texas's second-largest port at the time, and began pillaging stores and houses.
+Linnville, of which nothing remains, was 3.5 miles northeast of present-day Port Lavaca.
 The Comanches reportedly killed three whites, including customs officer Hugh Oran Watts, who had delayed his escape to retrieve a gold watch at his home (reportedly a family heirloom).
 After killing Watts, the Comanche captured his wife of only three weeks, the former Juliet Constance, and a black woman and child.

-Realizing that the plains Indians would have no experience on water, the townspeople fled prudently from the Comanche raiders to the safety of the water.
+Realizing that the plains Indians had no experience on water, the townspeople fled the Comanche raiders to the water.
 They were saved by remaining aboard small boats and a schooner captained by William G. Marshall, which was at anchor in the bay.
-While safe in the water, the refugees witnessed the destruction and looting of their town, unable to do a thing except curse them.
+In the water, the refugees witnessed the destruction and looting of Linnville, unable to do anything but curse the raiders.

 For that entire day the Comanches plundered and burned buildings, draping themselves grandly in top hats and stolen linens.
 They tied feather beds and bolts of cloth to their horses, and dragged them.
-They herded large numbers of cattle into pens and slaughtered them.
-One outraged citizen, Judge John Hays, grabbed a gun and waded ashore through the shallow water, and roared at the bemused warriors, but the Indians chose to spare him, believing him mad.
-He later found that he had waded ashore to face nearly a thousand Indians with an unloaded pistol.
+They herded cattle into pens and slaughtered them.
+One outraged citizen, Judge John Hays, grabbed a gun, waded ashore through the shallow water, and roared at the warriors, but they chose to spare him, believing him mad.
+He later found that he had waded ashore to face nearly 1,000 Indians with an unloaded pistol.

-At the time of the Great Raid, many trade goods were en route from overseas to New Orleans, Louisiana to San Antonio, Texas and Austin, Texas; a total inventory valued at over $300,000 was reported to be at Linnville at that moment, including an undisclosed amount of silver bullion.
-Linn noted that in addition to the cloth and other trade goods usually present in his warehouse at that time were several cases of hats and umbrellas belonging to James Robinson, a San Antonio merchant.
-"These the Indians made free with, and went dashing about the blazing village, amid their screeching squaws and `little Injuns,' like demons in a drunken saturnalia, with Robinson's hats on their heads and Robinson's umbrellas bobbing about on every side like tipsy young balloons."
-After loading loot onto pack mules, the raiders, finally began their retreat on the afternoon on August 8, 1840.
+At the time of the Great Raid, many trade goods were en route from overseas to New Orleans, Louisiana, to San Antonio, Texas and Austin, Texas; a total inventory valued at over $300,000 was reported to be at Linnville at that moment, including an undisclosed amount of silver bullion.
+Linn noted that in addition to the cloth and other trade goods usually in his warehouse at that time were several cases of hats and umbrellas belonging to James Robinson, a San Antonio merchant.
+"These the Indians made free with, and went dashing about the blazing village, amid their screeching squaws and 'little Injuns,' like demons in a drunken saturnalia, with Robinson's hats on their heads and Robinson's umbrellas bobbing about on every side like tipsy young balloons."
+After loading loot onto pack mules, the raiders began their retreat on the afternoon of August 8.

+With between 1,500 and 3,000 horses, two dozen scalps and half a dozen captives, the Comanche returned home in a large, slow procession.